 “Faculty load” refers to the standard instructional assignment for a full-time faculty member.
-Minimum requirements for instructional and office hours are established in Florida statute, 1012.82, as well as Florida Administrative Code, 6A-14.0491.
+Minimum requirements for instructional and office hours are established in Florida statute, 1012.82.
 College Procedure 606(a) specifically apportions the forty hour workweek of instructional employee among instruction, office hours, and preparation, research, or college activities and provides authority to the Vice President of Academic Affairs/College Provost to approve of reassignment time and faculty load formulas.

 The balance of instructional hours, office hours, and preparation time varies depending upon the primary instructional assignments of the faculty member.
 The following proportions apply to each type of assignment.